A film critic at the Sundance Film Festival finds himself the target of a payoff plot. 2,231 words. Part One. Illustrations by John Donald Carlucci.

 “De-lish-a,” the sound came tripping off his tongue, à la Lo-li-ta.

-L.A. film critic Ryan Cromwell wound his way around the fireplace at the Eating Establishment for Saturday breakfast.
+Hollywood film critic Ryan Cromwell wound his way around the fireplace at the Eating Establishment for Saturday breakfast.
 He was meeting his friend Delisha at one of his favorite restaurants on Park City’s Main Street.
 Delisha wrapped her two-iPhone-holding arms around Ryan.
 She looked him up-and-down.
 “Is that your Viking film-critic look?” she asked about his Norwegian ski sweater.

 “I left my helmet with the horns back at the hotel,” he said.
 Then Ryan noticed he had buttoned his sweater wrong.
 When he undid the top connections, his hands shook.
 He gulped water and noticed his right fingers trembled on the glass.
 He put it down and placed his hands in his lap.
 He shifted in his seat.